Graham-MacIsaac/Seamless-Twitter-Project/index.md

 <br>
 Strangely enough, TFIDF is actually completely missing all the high engagement tweets so its accuracy is actually very deceptive.
 This indicates we should be just using regular counts instead.
 <br>
-That direction doesn't seem especially useful, so why don't we try just looking at which words occured most frequently with one class over the other.<br>
+We'll also want to look at which words occured most frequently with one class over the other.<br>

 ```python
 #get top 10 keywords